 But if you want to register for teen driver education to fulfill a requirement in getting a learner’s permit, please contact your local school district or high school.

 Note: State-approved traffic education programs can continue to deliver classroom coursework via online platforms during the COVID-19 pandemic.
-But as of April 3, 2021, Montana Motor Vehicle Division (MVD) has passed a new temporary relief program that allows 15-year-olds to obtain a learner’s permit after passing a written exam without driver's education.
+But on April 3, 2021, Montana Motor Vehicle Division (MVD) has passed a new temporary relief program that allows 15-year-olds to obtain a learner’s permit after passing a written exam without driver's education.

 What Are The Requirements for Online Driver’s Ed in Montana?